-Staying connected during the Coronavirus
+Staying connected online during the Coronavirus

 Broadband and mobile networks are under increased demand because of the Coronavirus (Covid-19) with many families online together during the day for schooling and to work from home.
 Many of us just want to stay connected and see a friendly face.
 So we can all play our part in helping to manage how we use our connections.

 With more people at home using the same connection, you can take your own steps to manage your data use and help everyone in the home get the bandwidth they need – whether it’s for video streaming, virtual meetings or voice calls.

 1. Use your landline or wifi to make calls if you can